Internet2/grouper/grouper-ws/grouper-ws/README.txt

 grouper.example.properties            sources.xml
 grouper.hibernate.example.properties

-- copy the build.template.properties to build.properties, and customize.
+- customize the build.properties, and customize.
 Shouldnt be much to do.

 - for tomcat, add something like this in the server.xml in the <Host> tag:

 <Context docBase="C:\mchyzer\isc\dev\grouper\grouper-ws\build\dist\grouper-ws"
 path="/grouper-ws" reloadable="false"/>

 - manage your db driver.
 Some db drivers are included with grouper-ws.
-Delete/add to the lib dir as appropriate.
+Delete/add to the lib/custom dir as appropriate.
 - edit your web.xml appropriately.
 If you arent doing container auth (e.g. for apache auth, or rampart, or kerberos), take out the section at bottom:

   <security-constraint>